canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 There are use-cases where it does not make sense for system installation and user creation to happen at the same time.
 These require a workflow that skips the user creation step during installation so that it can be handled later, perhaps by a different user.

-Ubuntu accomodates this workflow by shipping with Gnome Initial Setup, a program that can safely handle user account creation and configuration.
+Ubuntu accommodates this workflow by shipping with Gnome Initial Setup, a program that can safely handle user account creation and configuration.
 Gnome Initial Setup is started by default when a system is booted and GNOME Display Manager (GDM) is unable to detect any user accounts.
 Instead of taking you to the login screen, a special Gnome Initial Setup user session is started.